There are many great choices for the best hardware wallets for cryptocurrencies. Let’s explore and help you pick the best crypto wallets.

 Ledger Nano S is the older cousin of Nano X. With less than half the price of the younger sibling, Nano S is perfect for crypto minimalists.

-In comparison to Nano X, it lacks Bluetooth connectivity, settles with a smaller display, and can hold just three crypto applications at a time.
+In comparison to Nano X, it lacks Bluetooth connectivity, settles with a smaller display, and can store just three crypto applications at a time.

 Other than these few shortcomings, Nano S is equally robust in security.
 Ledger has sold 2 Million+ units of Nano S to date, which further cements its credibility.